Constitution of the New York State Young Democrats

-Procedures for nominating officers shall be determined by the State Executive Committee as outlined in the call to the State Convention.
+Procedures for nominating officers shall be determined by the State Executive Committee as outlined in the Call to Convention.

-Section 3.
-Credentials Committee.
 The Credentials Committee of the State Convention shall be made up of no more than ten (10) members of the New York State Young Democrats as selected by the NYSYD Executive Board.

 The Committee shall accept delegate lists from all chapters, check the eligibility of delegates, and approve or disapprove their status as delegates.
 The Committee shall present their pre-convention report no less than 14 days before the convention is called to order.

 Section 4.
 Rules Committee

 The Committee shall be chaired by the Legal Director, who shall serve as an ex-officio non-voting member of the committee, except the Chair shall break any ties that may occur.

 The Committee shall propose any and all standing rules for the convention, affirm or reject any Constitutional amendments or resolutions proposed by any delegate, and recommend any other parliamentary action for the convention prior to the Call to Order.

 Any proposed Constitutional amendment shall come to the floor of the convention by a majority affirmation of the Rules Committee and the Executive Committee.
 Any amendment rejected by the Rules Committee that has passed the Executive Committee shall be brought to the floor notwithstanding the committee's rejection only by a vote of 2/3rds of the delegates.
 Motions to bring rejected constitutional amendments to the floor shall only be in order during and immediately following the presentation of the Rules Committee report.

-The Program Committee shall be made up of no more than ten (10) delegates of the State Convention for which the Program Committee has been formed.
+The Program Committee shall be made up of no more than ten (10) members of NYSYD for which the Program Committee has been formed.

 The Committee shall be made up of the following appointments: two (2) member appointed by the President, one (1) delegate appointed by the Treasurer, one (1) member appointed by the Chair of the Council of Presidents, and one (1) member for every twenty (20) delegates per region, to be appointed by the respective Regional Vice-President.

 The Committee shall be chaired by a member appointed by the President.
 The Chair may take all steps necessary to plan the logistics of the conference prior to the convening of the Program Committee but shall not determine the agenda of the convention without a vote of the committee.

 The committee shall propose the agenda of the convention business meeting, the caucus and programmatic sessions of any non-business sections of the convention, and any other proceedings or special events.

 The business meeting of the convention shall be convened by the Chair of the Convention and shall immediately proceed after the Call to Order to approval of the reports of the Credentials Committee, the Program Committee, and the Rules Committee in that order.
 All further business shall be determined by the approval of the report of the Program Committee.

 ARTICLE VI – EXECUTIVE COMMITTEE MEETING NOTICE

-Section 1.
-Email Notice.
 Notice by electronic mail shall be provided by midnight seven (7) calendar days before all State Executive Committee meetings.
 If seven (7) days notice is not provided, the meeting shall not be an official meeting.